Network Ten‘s National Affairs editor Paul Bongiorno has been appointed a member of the Order of Australia (AM) in today’s Australia Day Honours.

 Bongiorno received recognition for his significant service to the print and broadcast media as a journalist, political commentator and editor.

-In a career that started with the Seven Network in 1974, Bongiorno has been with Network Ten for over 30 years, including nine years based in Brisbane where he also had an early stint as weather presenter.
+In a career that started with the Seven Network in 1974, Bongiorno has been with Network Ten for over 30 years.
+This included nine years based in Brisbane, where he also had a stint as weather presenter.

 A four-time Walkley Award winner and former host of Meet The Press, Bongiorno recently celebrated 25 years in the Canberra Press Gallery.